 William L. Kuechler, Jr., Ph.D.

-William Kuechler is professor of information systems at the University of Nevada, Reno.
-He holds a bachelor’s degree in electrical engineering from Drexel University, and a Ph.D. in computer information systems from Georgia State University.
+William Kuechler is a professor of information systems at the University of Nevada, Reno.
+He holds a bachelor’s degree in electrical engineering from Drexel University and a Ph.D. in computer information systems from Georgia State University.

 Ronald Lembke, Ph.D.

 Ron Lembke has taught supply chain management and operations management at the graduate and undergraduate levels at the University of Nevada, Reno since 1995.
 In addition to operations management, his teaching has focused on courses in quality, inventory management, and production planning.
 More recently, he has taught graduate and undergraduate courses in sustainability.

 He is the author of Going Backwards: Reverse Logistics Trends and Practices with Dr. Dale Rogers.
 In 2005, he was a visiting professor at the corporate offices of 3M, where he developed models to optimize supply chain inventories and production capacities.
 Lembke holds a Ph.D. in industrial engineering and management science from Northwestern University, and a bachelor’s degree in math with a concentration in computer science from St. Olaf College in Northfield, MN.

 James McClenahan, MBA

 Jim McClenahan is the Director of Corporate Relations and Outreach at the University of Nevada, Reno's College of Business.

 He serves as the Treasurer to the Northern Nevada Chamber of Commerce, chair of the Schools to Careers committee for Washoe County and on the advisory board for St. Albert the Great Catholic Church.
 He completed his MBA at the University of Nevada, Reno in 2006.